Pranay-Pandurang-Patil/web-application-penetration-testing/README.md

 The assessment combines manual security analysis with industry-standard reconnaissance and web security tools.

-The objective is to identify, validate, document, and remediate security weaknesses while maintaining clear evidence of the testing process.
+The objective is to identify, validate, document and also remediate security weaknesses while maintaining clear evidence of the testing process.

 ---